LennyPhoenix/GodotDiscordSDK/.github/pull_request_template.md

 - [ ] I have make sure this PR stays in accordance to the existing code style.
 - [ ] I have cloned and tested this PR locally to check for errors.
-- [ ] I have checked that this PR actually resolves the issue.